devang-gaur/callthesaurus/README.md

 # callthesaurus
 A js package aimed at exploring the thesaurus of a word.
 Why the name "callthesaurus" ?
 Well, the package exposes a callback function to facilitate the manipulation of the javascript object which bears the response of the function call.
+So, callback + thesaurus = callthesaurus .

 #NPM